EBI-Metagenomics/EMG-docs/docs/sequence-search.rst

 regarding the HMMER webserver is available.
 Note that some of the documented features (such as the taxonomy view) are not relevant to the peptide search and are therefore disabled.
-If there are additional features or feedback on this search service, please get in contact with us.
+If there are additional features or feedback on this search service, please get in `contact with us <https://www.ebi.ac.uk/support/metagenomics>`_.